Jopp-gh/Obsidian-Dune84/README.md

 - #desktop **Readable line width** is supported (see **Style Settings>Spacing**)
 - personalize your vault with a true **Profile picture** (see "Pictures" in **Style Settings**)
 - garble your note `cssclass: hide-doc` and / or your App interface (see "Show UI elements" in **Style Settings** toggle)
+- pick up to 4 theme color schemes (2 for each day and night) or make it your own with "Custom color" in **Style Settings**

 ### Supported Plugins